Skip to content

 • bit-wise not (the ! operator)

-• negate (the - operator, computes the two's complement negation)
+• negate (the - operator, which computes two's complement negation)

 Binary Expressions